 Overview

-ggblanket is a package of wrapper functions around the fantastic ggplot2 package.
+ggblanket is a package of ggplot2 wrapper functions.

 The primary objective is to simplify ggplot2 visualisation.